Filter Products by Grade Level

 Land Resources (People & the Planet unit)

-Meat of the Matter: Students graph global meat consumption, use manipulatives to explore the environmental impact of four different types of protein, and discuss the pros and cons of a shifting global diet.
+- Meat of the Matter – Students graph global meat production, use manipulatives to explore the environmental impact of four different types of protein, and discuss the pros and cons of a shifting global diet.

 - The Human Footprint: Land – As population grows, we develop wild areas and arable land and overuse resources like soil, minerals, and timber.
 Students analyze how our land use impacts habitats and ecosystems while exploring ways to preserve land resources.
 Glossary included.

 - Land Laws for Better Living – Students write a policy proposal that addresses local land use concerns and urban sprawl, then identify the benefits and drawbacks of their solution.
 Rubric included.